Skip to Main Content

 UL Certification Databases:

-E-Scooters: You can consult this database of UL-certified e-scooters before buying.
+E-Scooter users can also consult this database of UL certified e-scooters before buying.
 Please note that there may be other UL-certified scooters that are not currently listed in this database.

 Bikes/E-bikes: